Sbboss/House-Resource-Management-Tracking-and-Billing-HRMTB-System-Using-QRcode/README.md

 Python offers multiple options for developing GUI (Graphical User Interface).
 Out of all the GUI methods, tkinter is the most commonly used method.
 It is a standard Python interface to the Tk GUI toolkit shipped with Python.
 Python with tkinter is the fastest and easiest way to create the GUI applications.
 Creating a GUI using tkinter is an easy task.
 Tkinter is one of the best GUI Module present in python Ease to use
  Ease to Code
  Ease to Create Applications

 # Pilow

  Pillow is the friendly PIL fork by Alex Clark and Contributors.
 PIL is the Python Imaging Library by Fredrik Lundh and Contributors.

+ # SMS

+  For Sms you have to get your own token available on different websites i get it from https://msg91.com/ and just paste on the function named smsSender().

+ # Paytm

+You have to give your paytm payment link in function named payment_link()